Eduardo Lobos

 Eduardo Eugenio Lobos Landaeta (/es/, born 30 July 1981) is a Chilean football manager and former footballer who played as a goalkeeper.
-He is currently the manager of Deportes Linares.

 Managerial career

 In 2020, he began his managerial career as the manager of Deportes Iberia in the Segunda División Profesional de Chile.
 In 2022, he moved to San Antonio Unido at the same division.

+Lobos has served as a football coach for Santiago United Academy, a football academy founded by Esteban Paredes focused in American and Chilean players.